Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-AppOnSF.md

 # POC Scenario Voting Application: Working with Service Fabric Services
 # Abstract
 The goal of this poc is to make you familiar with an end to end development flow for Service Fabric applications.
 You will practice creating a new Service Fabric application on your development machine, working with stateless services, deploying, updating and monitoring an application deployment.
-Throughout the exercise, you will get accustomed with Visual Studio’s Service Fabric tooling, Service Fabric Explorer and learn how to effectively use both. .
+Throughout the exercise, you will get accustomed with Visual Studio’s Service Fabric tooling, Service Fabric Explorer and learn how to effectively use both.

+In this scenario, you will build a generic voting service using Service Fabric reliable services.
+The service listens to an endpoint accessible from a Web browser.
+You’ll enter vote item strings (such as favorite sodas or cars) using a single page application (SPA).
+Each time the same vote item is voted on, a counter is incremented; this represents the number of times the item has been voted for.
+Each HTML response contains all the votes items and the number of times that vote item was voted for.
+If you can’t wait to see the user interface, skip ahead to step 18, but make sure you come back here to start the poc.

 # Learning objectives
 After completing the exercises in this module, you will be able to: